Mounica2045/-salesforce-training/Week1/Day1/README.md

 Example: Account Object – used to store information about companies or customers.

-4. Difference between Salesforce Admin and Developer
+4. Difference between Salesforce Admin and Salesforce developer

+Salesforce Admin

+Manages and configures Salesforce platform

+Handles users, security, reports, dashboards, and workflows

+Uses mostly no-code or low-code tools

+Maintains day-to-day system operations

-Salesforce Admin	Salesforce Developer
+Salesforce Developer

-Manages and configures Salesforce	Builds custom applications and features Works with users, security, reports, and workflows	Writes code using Apex and Visualforce/LWC Mostly no-code or low-code work	Coding and programming involved Maintains the platform	Extends platform functionality
+Develops custom applications and features in Salesforce

+Writes code using Apex, Visualforce, and Lightning Web Components (LWC)

+Creates integrations and advanced automation

+Extends the functionality of the Salesforce platform

 5. Suggest one real-world application that can be built using Salesforce.
 A Hospital Management System can be built using Salesforce to manage patient records, appointments, doctor schedules, billing, and customer support efficiently.